 A commercial liability insurance policy is very handy for businesses.
 It protects a business against liabilities arising out of its operations, such as damage to property or injury at the workplace, or damage to reputation.
 So what are exclusions of commercial liability insurance?

 What does commercial liability insurance not cover?

-Commercial Liability Insurance is the protection of a business against liabilities arising out of its operations.
-While it is good to acquire such as insurance for your company, it is equally important to understand the exclusions – the things that are not covered under the same.
-This will help make the right choice and give clarity for the scope of the insurance.
+While commercial liability insurance is beneficial for your company, it is important to understand the exclusions before buying the insurance.
+This will help you make the right choice and provide clarity on the scope of your insurance.

-Some insurers also do not consider defects in property construction due to poor workmanship as part of the commercial liability insurance.
-Employee injuries, damage to vehicles and risks against auto accidents are other aspect not covered.
-Intentional acts causing injury are also not covered, nor are any punitive damages incurred due to a lawsuit.
+Some insurers also do not consider construction defects arising from poor workmanship as part of commercial liability insurance.
+Likewise, they also exclude employee injuries, damage to vehicles, and risks against auto accidents.
+Furthermore, insurers also exclude intentional acts that cause injury or punitive damages incurred due to a lawsuit.

-Click here to know what is covered under Commercial Liability Insurance
+Click here to know who can purchase Commercial Liability Insurance?

-On the night of the themed party, his staff mistakenly covered the stage with blue flowers instead of the intended purple, spoiling the theme.
-The owner of the venue got into an intense argument and Mrs. Batra’s staff even physically assaulted the former.
-Mr. Batra found himself at the receiving end of the client who threatened to sue his company for wrong services and mishandling.
+On the night of the themed party, his staff made a mistake and covered the stage with blue flowers instead of purple, thus spoiling the theme.
+Consequently, the owner of the venue got into an intense argument and Mr. Batra’s staff physically assaulted him.
+As a result, Mr. Batra’s client threatened to sue his company for poor services and manhandling of the venue owner.

 Additional Read: What to expect from your Commercial General Liability Policy?

 Mr. Batra approached his insurer to claim damages for the loss of his company’s reputation and other losses.
 However, these damages arose because of careless mistakes in delivering professional services.
 Moreover, the commercial liability insurance did not cover the act of violence.
 Therefore, he had to bear the expenses.
 If he had negotiated to cover these as well under the insurance, he could have made a successful insurance claim.